 New editions from Farpoint Recordings during 2021

-We have a number of new releases planned for 2021 including Elemental Machinery by David Stalling; The Telepathic Lockdown Tapes by The Quiet Club (Danny McCarthy & Mick O’Shea); First by John McLachlan; Folding by Izumi Kimura, Cora Venus Lunny & Anthony Kelly; Ian Wilson (title to be confirmed), Memorialising the Sacred by Anthony Kelly, Seán McCrum, Paddy Sammon and David Stalling; Amnestic Continuum by Arash Akbari and more to be announced.
+We have a number of new releases planned for 2021 including Elemental Machinery by David Stalling; The Telepathic Lockdown Tapes by The Quiet Club (Danny McCarthy & Mick O’Shea); First by John McLachlan; Folding by Izumi Kimura, Cora Venus Lunny & Anthony Kelly; Echoes and Shadows by Ian Wilson; Memorialising the Sacred by Anthony Kelly, Seán McCrum, Paddy Sammon and David Stalling; Amnestic Continuum by Arash Akbari and more to be announced.
 Formats include cassette tape, CD, Download and Vinyl.

 Please drop back soon for more updates…